fusion809/fusion809.github.io-old/_posts/OS/programming_language.md

 {% include_relative OS/table1-comparison-of-common-programming-languages.html %}

-#### Python
+##### Python
 **Python** is a high-level general-purpose multi-paradigm programming language with scripting-compatibility.
-It is probably the most flexible programming language I have seen and it is used for numerical computations, scientific computing, writing and working with web apps, application software and package management systems.
+It is probably the most flexible programming language I have seen and it is used for numerical computations, scientific computing, writing and working with web applications, application software and package management systems.
 It is cross-platform and its syntax is far more human-readable than C. It is worthwhile noting that its speed is significantly dependent on how it is implemented.
 The standard, official implementation of Python is [CPython](https://en.wikipedia.org/wiki/CPython) which is more efficient than most implementations, but less efficient than the [PyPy](https://en.wikipedia.org/wiki/PyPy) implementation.